-The following colour picture of the old pond in via Caldera, in Milano’s outskirts, had been embedded in an article of mine, on “bird watching”, published on May 30, 1993, by the dailly “Il Giorno”.
-The image had been taken with a Canon EOS 62o on which I had mounted a fish-eye lens (175° field’ cover); it’s in low-res (haven’t found the original yet); the second panoramic shot taken with an iPhone on May 26, 2020 shows works on progress during the re-introduction of pond.
-The third one shows the article in full.
-Other new pictures of the area will soon follow…
+A pond – in via Caldera, in Milano’s western outskirts – had been the subject of an article of mine published on May 30, 1993, by the daily “Il Giorno”.
+For the image – shot from Sheraton Hotel’s top – I had used a Canon EOS 62o on which I had mounted a fish-eye lens (175° field’ cover); it’s in low-res as I haven’t found the original frame yet.
+The second panoramic shot was instead taken with an iPhone on May 26, 2020 showing works on progress during the re-introduction of the old drained pond.

-And this is the case for this May 30, 1993 article which I had devised the first time I saw, gliding on that speck of water, ducks, goose and other waterfowl.
-Then, to my disappointment – after just one year – the marsh was drained supposedly because of swarms of mosquitos, which could have been easily countered by introducing in the pond a small fish called Gambusia which eats mosquitos’ larvae.
+What I had devised the first time I saw gliding on that speck of water, ducks, goose and other waterfowl, to my disappointment – after just one year – disappeared, as the marsh had been drained, supposedly, because of swarms of mosquitos, which could have been easily countered by introducing in the pond a small fish called Gambusia which eats mosquitos’ larvae.

-Then – almost 30 years after – the pond was re-introduced and enlarged, using very sofisticated techniques as regarding the new bottom of the small basin.
-The project had stemmed from the foresight of a special pool: young Milano City Councilor Francesco Maran, non-profit organization Italia Nostra-Milano Parco Nord President Luisa Toeschi, and Milano Public Park-Bosco in Città manager Silvio Anderloni, by whom I was invited to be present for the inauguration’s day.
+Then – almost 30 years after – the pond, nicknamed “Il Fossone” (The big moat), was re-introduced and enlarged, using very sofisticated techniques as regarding the new bottom of the basin.
+The project had stemmed from the foresight of a special pool: Milano City Councilor Francesco Maran; non-profit organization Italia Nostra-Milano Parco Nord President Luisa Toeschi; and Milano Public Park-Bosco in Città manager Silvio Anderloni, by whom I was invited to be present for the inauguration’s day.
 “In the end – told me Milano Townhall Councilor’ assistant – you have fathered this green oasis”.

 A glimpe of the eastern “Fossone” branch, in front of Hotel Sheraton, on October 2022, at sunset.